-May the Ancestors, Gods and Disir watch over and bless you in all things!
+May the ancestors, gods, and disir watch over and bless you in all things!

 Colorado, United States

 My interest in the Old Norse began with my bloodline.
-Although my family came to America three generations ago from Scotland, the ancestor from whom my last name originates. migrated from western Norway (post-Christianization).
-His name, as I only recently was able to verify for certain after a major mistake, was Gunni Ulftannson, son of a large landowner: ThorsonnUlftannson.
-When I was twelve, my grandfather gave me a young person’s copy of Norse Talesby Tomas Grint.
-I was instantly in love, and when I studied for my degree in Cultural Anthropology (emphasis on Indo-European migrations and symbology), I was in an element in which I was certain was where I truly belonged.
-I began practicing the “Traditions” about three to four years ago, although mostly stumbling under the information I could glean from the book Essential Asatru by Diana Paxson.
-This brings us to present when I discovered TAC and found my home.
-To return to the question of Ambassador, I have the finances, time, and beautiful surroundings to host anything that is needed.
+Although my family came to America three generations ago from Scotland, the ancestor from whom my last name originates migrated from western Norway (post-Christianization).
+His name, as I only recently was able to verify for certain after a major mistake, was Gunni Ulftannson, son of a large landowner: Thorsonn Ulftannson.
+When I was twelve, my grandfather gave me a young person’s copy of Norse Tales by Tomas Grint.
+I was instantly in love, and when I studied for my degree in Cultural Anthropology (emphasis on Indo-European migrations and symbology), I was in an element I was certain was where I truly belonged.
+I began practicing the “traditions” about three or four years ago, although mostly stumbling under the information I could glean from the book Essential Asatru by Diana Paxson.
+This brings us to present, when I discovered TAC and found my home.
+To return to the question of Ambassador, I have the finances, time, and beautiful surroundings to host anything that's needed.

 My name is Jason Scharf.
 I am 46 years old and live in Carlton, Washington in the Okanogan Valley.
 I have been a practicing Heathen for the last 20 years.
 I joined TAC in 2018 and have been studying with Ivy Mulligan.